-The YOUNG SUDBURY SINGERS are pleased to announce plans for our Winter/Spring Term, starting on Wednesday January 12. (see full details in the PSA at the link below)
+The YOUNG SUDBURY SINGERS are pleased to announce plans for our 2022 Fall Term, beginning on Wednesday September 14. (see more details in the PSA and poster below)

 JUNIOR CHOIR (Grade 2 to 4) – Wednesday evenings, 6 – 7 pm ~ Colette Nadeau, director

 SENIOR CHOIR (Grade 5+) – Wednesday evenings, 6 – 7:15 pm ~ Heather Charsley, director

 Weekly in-person choir rehearsals will be held at Sudbury Secondary School, 154 College St. in downtown Sudbury.
 When the school is not available, rehearsals will move to the Sudbury Theatre Centre, 170 Shaughnessy St.

 Choir members will have the opportunity to participate in video-recording projects that will be shared with the public on our YouTube channel and Facebook page.
 Outdoor singing events may also be part of our season.
 Performance plans include a fall concert with the No Strings Attached Community Band, participation in the Sudbury Music Festival in late March, and a spring concert with the Nickel City Sound Women’s Barbershop Chorus.

 Decisions about public performances will be finalized as the season progresses, taking into account the public gathering restrictions in place at that time.